 This market is regarded as one of the most competitive career paths to get into and an apprenticeship would allow you a foothold over the competition, providing a direct route into a well respected profession.

 There are a variety of roles apprentices could hold depending on where you work in the legal sector.
 At an Advanced Apprenticeship level, you might be working in criminal prosecution, civil litigation, employment law, family law, property or working for private clients.
 Whilst, Higher Apprenticeships are currently available in commercial litigation, debt recovery and personal injury.

 It is important to note that an apprenticeship in Legal Services will not lead to becoming a qualified solicitor or barrister (you still need a degree and post-grad for that).

-The film below highlights the Higher Apprenticeship in Legal Services which provide alternative entry routes for people wanting to becoming a qualified fee-earner or 'paralegal' within the legal sector.
+The film below highlights the Higher Apprenticeship in Legal Services which provides alternative entry routes for people wanting to becoming a qualified fee-earner or 'paralegal' within the legal sector.

 Higher Apprenticeships in Legal Services